etsryn/Specialized-Python/Pandas/Reading A Dataset/Reading Various File Formats.md

-# Reading Datasets in Different File Formats
+# Reading Datasets in Different File Formats into DataFrame

 #### When working with data, we often encounter datasets stored in various file formats.
 Python provides multiple libraries to efficiently read and process these files.
 Among them, **Pandas** is one of the most widely used libraries for handling structured data.